tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 "Exported Authenticator" and therefore cannot be transplanted into other protocols.

-In TLS 1.3 the client and server are not guaranteed to agree on the client’s final flight until the first application message.
-Because EAs can be negotiated out-of-band it is possible to negotiate EAs without agreeing on the entire transcript.
-Servers SHOULD send application data before sending a CertificateRequest to the client.
-If there is no application data to send the server MAY send a NewSessionTicket.
+In TLS 1.3 the client can not explicitly learn from the TLS layer whether its Finished message was accepted.
+Because the application traffic keys are not dependent on the client's final flight, the client cannot learn whether the server ever received it.
+To avoid disagreement between the client and server on the authentication status of EAs, servers MUST verify the client Finished before sending an EA or processing a received EA.

 # Acknowledgements {#ack}